 Special protection for costly modifications to a vehicle.

-Coverage for equipment like wheelchairs or prosthetic limbs (that are not part of the vehicle).
+Coverage for equipment that is not part of the vehicle, like wheelchairs or prosthetic limbs.
 An auto insurance company may offer coverage for these and other forms of medical equipment, or your health insurance plan may cover it.

-It's important to disclose modifications to your vehicle to your insurance company and have any new adaptive technology properly installed by a professional.
+It's important to disclose vehicle modifications to your insurance company and have any new adaptive technology properly installed by a professional.
 Failing to do so may affect your rates and renewal.